What I believe

 Learning to market my own work!
 I hired the finest marketing coach, Dan Blank, who is teaching me to BE THE GATEWAY (his book) for my work.
-I recently released my second novel, A YA story, GEORGIE GIRL, set in the early 70s.
+I recently released my second novel, a coming-of-age story, GEORGIE GIRL, set in the early 70s.
 And I’m on a quest to find its perfect audience.
 Women of a certain age are loving its relatability and how the story evokes so many emotions and memories.

 How I fell in love with story